Aircraft engine: Combustion cycles

-The most common combustion cycle for aero engines is the four-stroke with spark ignition.
-Two-stroke spark ignition has also been used for small engines, while the compression-ignition diesel engine is seldom used.

 Starting in the 1930s attempts were made to produce a practical aircraft diesel engine.
 In general, Diesel engines are more reliable and much better suited to running for long periods of time at medium power settings.
 The lightweight alloys of the 1930s were not up to the task of handling the much higher compression ratios of diesel engines, so they generally had poor power-to-weight ratios and were uncommon for that reason, although the Clerget 14F Diesel radial engine (1939) has the same power to weight ratio as a gasoline radial.
 Improvements in Diesel technology in automobiles (leading to much better power-weight ratios), the Diesel's much better fuel efficiency and the high relative taxation of AVGAS compared to Jet A1 in Europe have all seen a revival of interest in the use of diesels for aircraft.
 Thielert Aircraft Engines converted Mercedes Diesel automotive engines, certified them for aircraft use, and became an OEM provider to Diamond Aviation for their light twin.
 Financial problems have plagued Thielert, so Diamond's affiliate — Austro Engine — developed the new AE300 turbodiesel, also based on a Mercedes engine.
-Competing new Diesel engines may bring fuel efficiency and lead-free emissions to small aircraft, representing the biggest change in light aircraft engines in decades.